 L-tryptophan has been used effectively in the treatment of insomnia.
 Its effectiveness is likely due to the fact that serotonin is essential to induce and maintain sleep.
 Since L-tryptophan can only be obtained by a prescription from a medical doctor, you should follow your doctor's advice on how to take the supplement.
 Normally, 1 to 2 g of L-tryptophan are needed to induce sleep, reports Haas.
 Initially, people usually start with 1 g, taken 30 to 45 minutes before bed.
 The dose can be increased by 500 mg each night, up to a dose of 3 g, until sleep becomes optimal.
 Including vitamin B-6 supplement may help with tryptophan utilization.

 Tryptophan is more effective for acute insomnia than for ongoing, chronic sleep problems.
 Therapeutic supplementation of tryptophan should not be used by people with asthma or those with systemic lupus erythematosus, cautions Haas.
 In general, no side effects have been reported for moderate tryptophan supplementation.
 However, sleep patterns may be distorted if more than 10 g is taken.
-The University of Maryland Medical Center notes that tryptophan can be found in the foods such as cheese, chicken, nuts, fish, milk, peanuts, sesame seeds, tofu, soy, turkey and pumpkin seeds.
+The University of Maryland Medical Center notes foods high in tryptophan include cheese, chicken, nuts, fish, milk, peanuts, sesame seeds, tofu, soy, turkey and pumpkin seeds.